Will Microgreens Regrow After Harvesting?

 Second Harvest (Day 18):

-The second harvest wasn't just smaller—the microgreens were more fibrous, less vibrant, and showed signs of stress.
+The second harvest wasn't just smaller, the microgreens were more fibrous, less vibrant, and showed signs of stress.
 This dramatic drop in both yield and quality illustrates why regrowth isn't commercially viable.

-pea microgreens up close
+Dwarf Grey Sugar Snap pea microgreens up close ready for harvest

 Why Starting Fresh Makes More Sense